When does an old iPhone become unsafe to use?

 Which devices can run the latest version of iOS?

-But Apple is may not always be so generous; the company doesn’t have any published policy regarding how many years a given iPhone model will continue to get major new iOS versions.
-Also, keep in mind that many iPhone users don’t buy immediately after a new model comes out; some may wait until the early-fall sales in anticipation of the next model’s release, just to save a bit of money.
-This isn’t necessarily a great idea from a security perspective, if you want to maximize the number of years you can safely get out of that device—but most people are completely unaware of this.
+Many iPhone users don’t buy immediately after a new model comes out; some may wait until the early-fall sales in anticipation of the next model’s release, to save a bit of money.
+This isn’t necessarily a great idea from a security perspective, if you want to maximize the number of years you can safely get out of that device.
+But most people are completely unaware of this.

-As an aside, even if we focus on just the iPhone models introduced in the past four years—all of which are iOS 16 compatible—15% of them were still running iOS 15, and an additional 4% were running something older than that.
-On the surface, that means that nearly 1 in 5 recent iPhones are running a very old, outdated, and insecure operating system.
-(Of course, if we were able to dig deeper into which specific versions of iOS users were running, we would likely see that even amongst iOS 16 users, relatively few are installing every iOS update quickly and staying fully patched at any given time.)
+As an aside, even if we focus on just the iPhone models introduced in the past four years—all of which were iOS 18 compatible—19% of them were still running iOS 17, and an additional 5% were running something older than that.
+On the surface, that means that nearly 1 in 4 recent iPhones are running a very old, outdated, and insecure operating system.

 Think twice before buying an old model, no matter how good a “deal” it may seem